in the music industry

 Help support musicians, crew and staff by providing Tonic Rider Mental Health Guides at your venue or festival.

 Get in touch if you would like your staff trained in Mental Health First Aid (MHFA) and Suicide First Aid Lite (SFAL).

 Adorn your bar with Tonic Rider collection pots to help us provide our services for free to those in need.

 The Tonic Rider programme works with musicians and crew to help get the industry talking.
 Through discussion and education, we can break the stigma and promote good mental health in the music industry.

 Tonic Music for Mental Health is a small charity with limited resources.

-For the Tonic Rider to succeed, and for us to be able to provide our services to grassroots venues for free, we require financial support.
+For Tonic Rider to succeed, and for us to be able to provide our services to music industry professionals for free, we require financial support.